memphis-iis/GLUDB/docs/config.md

 (we didn't just make this up).
 In fact, we depend on the results of the standard library call `inspect.getmro`.

-If none of the classes mentioned have a mapping, then the default mapping will be used.
-If there is no default mapping, then the class can't be mapped to a database instance and an error will be thrown.
+If none of the classes mentioned have a mapping, then gludb will use the default mapping.
+If there is no default mapping, then no mapping is possible and gludb will throw an error.

 Astute readers will note that you could map the class `object` to a database as a kind of default mapping.
 We generally don't recommend this, because it